supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 Your organization has decided to use security groups in Azure AD to manage licenses.
 You need to configure a new security group and assign a license to that group and verify group member license's have been updated.

+## Lab Objectives

+After completing this lab, you will be able to:

+- Create a security group and add a user
+- Create a Microsoft 365 group in Microsoft Entra ID
+- Creating a dynamic group with all users as members

 #### Estimated time: 25 minutes

 ### Exercise 1 - Create a security group and add a user